VR-25/acc/README.md

 // configVerCode #
 // This is checked during updates to determine whether the config should be patched.
 Do NOT modify.
 // The value is not necessarily the same as acc version code.

+// allow_idle_above_pcap (aiapc) # Default: true
+// If set to false, accd will avoid idle mode (if possible) when capacity > pause_capacity.
+// This is useful for forever-plugged setups, where battery longevity is a top priority.
+// Idle mode is good, but "storing" a highly charged battery for a LONG time is a bad idea.

 // amp_factor (af) # Default: null